Ho Quyen, Tiger Fighting Arena and Long Chau Temple

 What we say:

-This is probably the most interesting site in Hue, and it is all too often overlooked by visitors.
+Description: This is probably the most interesting site in Hue, and it is all too often overlooked by visitors.
 It was built in 1830 during the reign of Emporer Minh Mang to stage yearly battles between an elephant and a tiger.
-Okay, not very PC from an animal rights perspective, but thankfully the last one took place in 1904, and tigers fighting elephants has since gone the way of bear baiting in Europe.
+The last one took place in 1904, and tigers fighting elephants has since gone the way of bear baiting in Europe.

-Gruesome, yes, but one of the most vivid object lessons in Vietnamese history available in Hue.
+Gruesome, yes, but one of the most vivid object lessons in Vietnamese history in Hue.

 More details3km out of Hue

 How to get there: Head west on Le Loi towards the train station, and take a right after crossing the small bridge onto Bui Thi Xuan.
-Continue 2.5 km, keep an eye out for Nguyen Tran Cong Chua on the left.
+Continue for 2.5 kilometres and keep an eye out for Nguyen Tran Cong Chua on the left.
 Once you find it, pass it, and continue 300 metres down to an alley called Kiet 373 on the left.
-The arena is 200 metres down the alley.
+Long Chau Temple is 200 metres down from the tiger fighting arena.

 Jump to a destination